tesla3327/michaelnthiessen/src/pages/pass-function-as-prop/index.md

 This is a much better way of achieving the same effect.

-We can illustrate this using a more concrete example:

-TK more creative example here

 ### Getting a value from the child
 In other cases we may want to get a value from the child into the parent, and we're using functions for that.

 For example, you might be doing this.
 The parent's function accepts the value from the child and does something with it:

-TK better examples

 ```html
 <!-- Parent -->